Battle of Yellow House Canyon: Background

-The 1867 Medicine Lodge Treaty reserved the area between the Arkansas River and Canadian River as Indian hunting grounds.
+The 1867 Medicine Lodge Treaty reserved the area between the Arkansas River and the Canadian River as Indian hunting grounds.
 Yet, since 1873, several buffalo hunting parties operated in the Texas Panhandle, supplied out of Adobe Walls, Texas by Charlie Mayer and Charlie Rath.
 These incursions already led to the Second Battle of Adobe Walls in 1874.

 In December 1876, a group of Comanche under Black Horse received a permit, through the Indian agent at Fort Sill, to allow them to hunt in Texas.
 But Black Horse had other interests in mind; he was angry that overhunting by settlers had radically thinned herds of American bison (buffalo), and planned to camp in Yellow House Canyon and attack whatever hunters he saw.
 Earlier in the winter of 1876, buffalo hunter Marshall Sewell had, along with a group of skinners, set up camp below the Caprock in Garza County, near the head of the Salt Fork Brazos River.
-On February 1, 1877, Sewell discovered a herd of buffalo, and after setting up station, picked the animals off one-by-one with his rifle before running out of ammunition.
+On February 1, 1877, Sewell discovered a herd of buffalo, and after setting up the station, picked the animals off one-by-one with his rifle before running out of ammunition.
 Black Horse witnessed this, and with his warriors, surrounded the hunter on his way back to camp.
 They tortured and double-scalped him before cutting open his stomach and placing pieces of his rifle tripod in the wounds.
-The action was witnessed by the three skinners who had accompanied Sewell and by another hunter, all of whom were close to a mile away.
+The action was witnessed by the three skinners who had accompanied Sewell and by another hunter.
 They hurried to Rath City, the nearest settlement of any size, to report the murder.

-Sewell appears to have been popular among local buffalo hunters, and as a result, reaction came quickly; about 40 men rode to the site of the murder and buried the hunter, after which they picked up the Comanches' trail.
-The two parties met in a brief skirmish, in which a half-breed hunter named Spotted Jack was wounded by the Texans, who then returned to Rath City.
+Sewell appears to have been popular among local buffalo hunters, and as a result, the reaction came quickly; about 40 men rode to the site of the murder and buried the hunter, after which they picked up the Comanches' trail.
+The two parties met in a brief skirmish, in which a mixed-race warrior named Spotted Jack was wounded by the Texans, who then returned to Rath City.
 Black Horse took close to 170 warriors, among whom was captive Herman Lehmann, and began plundering hunters' camps in the region.
 Among those targeted were Pat Garrett and Willis Glenn.
 Needless to say, the affair caused great consternation among buffalo hunters, and they demanded action be taken.